Kyrgyzstan populist tipped for easy win in presidential vote

 Jeenbekov resigned less than two weeks later at the insistence of Japarov's supporters and after agreeing to sign off on Japarov's election as prime minister by parliament.

-While constitutional requirements saw Japarov abandon his positions to compete in Sunday's election, rivals have complained that his campaign has benefited from the resources of the state, where his allies now occupy top posts.
+While constitutional requirements saw Japarov abandon his positions to compete in Sunday's election, rivals complain that his campaign has benefited from the resources of the state, where his allies now occupy top posts.

+Talant Mamytov, the pro-Japarov parliament speaker who inherited presidential powers from Japarov in the run up to the vote, cast his ballot on Sunday morning in Bishkek, an AFP correspondent saw.

-On Friday the national security committee said it was investigating evidence that "certain presidential candidates and their supporters" were planning unrest after the vote, but did not name the candidates.
+On Friday the national security committee, headed by another Japarov ally, said it was investigating "certain presidential candidates and their supporters" planning unrest after the vote, but did not name the candidates.

 Bekjol Nurmatov, a 77-year-old retiree, accused Japarov of "plunging the people into chaos" last year and complained his campaign was using "administrative resources" to win votes in the Osh region from which Nurmatov hails.